haryoa/stif-indonesia/README.md

 ## Additional Information

-If you want to replicate the dictionary-based method, you can use any informal - formal or slang dictionary in the internet.
+If you want to replicate the dictionary-based method, you can use any informal - formal or slang dictionary on the internet.

-For example, you can use [this](https://github.com/louisowen6/NLP_bahasa_resources/blob/master/combined_slang_words.txt).
+For example, you can use [this dictionary](https://github.com/louisowen6/NLP_bahasa_resources/blob/master/combined_slang_words.txt).

-For GPT-2, we advise you to pretrained it manually by using [Oscar Corpus](https://oscar-corpus.com/).
+If you want to replicate our GPT-2 experiment, you can use a pre-trained Indonesian GPT-2 such as (this one](https://huggingface.co/cahya/gpt2-large-indonesian-522M), or train it by yourself by using [Oscar Corpus](https://oscar-corpus.com/).
 After that, you can finetune it with the dataset that we have provided here.
-You should follow the paper how to transform the data when you do finetuning.
+You should follow the paper on how to transform the data when you do the finetuning.

 We use [Huggingface](https://github.com/huggingface/transformers)'s off-the-shelf implementation to train the model.